-Liane Fisher has been dancing for over 40 years and holds a Master’s degree in Ballet Repertory and Dance History and advanced teaching certification in ballet, pointe, and modern dance from Dance Educators of America.
+Liane Fisher has been dancing for nearly 50 years and has been teaching for nearly 30 years.
+She holds a Master’s degree in Ballet Repertory and Dance History and advanced teaching certification in ballet, pointe, and modern dance from Dance Educators of America.

-She has performed with the Royal Ballet, Boston Ballet, Rhode Island State Ballet, Hartford City Ballet, Brass City Ballet, Dance Prism, Ballet Theatre of Boston, Pioneer Valley Ballet and Northeast Youth Ballet.
-She has performed in Sleeping Beauty, Swan Lake, Coppelia, Manon, Cinderella, Nutcracker, Snow White, La Bayadere, Don Quixote, and other ballets.
+She has performed with the Royal Ballet, Boston Ballet, Rhode Island State Ballet, Hartford City Ballet, Brass City Ballet, Dance Prism, Ballet Theatre of Boston, Pioneer Valley Ballet, Northeast Youth Ballet and the Ken Pierce Baroque Dance Company.
+Performances include Sleeping Beauty, Swan Lake, Coppelia, Manon, Cinderella, Nutcracker, La Bayadere, Don Quixote, Snow White, Venus & Adonis, Sarabande and other ballets.

 Please contact me: [email protected]